cubby02/wecart-api/README.md

 We use a termporary API Server at the moment.
 Paki copy paste nalang ng maigi thankyou.

-API server may vary from: *.ngrok.io
+Our API server may vary from: *.ngrok.io

 ## register user
 ```